SOLitrack Production Proofs and Approvals: Streamlining the Workflow

 SOLitrack’s Production Proofs and Approvals and PLT modules empower businesses to maintain quality standards, reduce errors, and keep production on track in a fast-paced printing environment.
 SOLitrack is a valuable asset that delivers flexibility, visibility, and operational efficiencies for small, midsize, and large print factories.

-If the job supports piece level tracking, things get really interesting.
-Job level proofing is still the same, but you have the ability to modify not just a job but also attributes for individual pieces as well.
 SOLitrack provides an easy to use search capability that allows you to find specific pieces you want to view and modify.
-Piece attributes can be modified to change the behavior of the job with regard to specific pieces.
+Piece attributes can be modified to change the behavior of the job with regard to specific pieces or records.
 For example, you can suppress print, suppress eDelivery for pieces so that they are excluded from those outputs.
-You can even define your own piece level status and use it in your own process.
-As you are processing pieces you can take special action on specific pieces flagged in this way.
-Combination of job and piece level capabilities gives organizations a really powerful tool to help them ensure that the right communications are delivered.
-After making piece level changes, the job can be released for production or canceled.
+You can even define your own piece level status and use it in your own processes as you are running pieces.
+You can take special action on specific pages flagged in this way.

-Here’s a sample screen that shows the organization of proof and approval jobs based on the internal or external user’s rights.
-This user can see all of the jobs needing approval in one tab and the specific jobs needing their approval in another to approve or reject a job or record.
-A user simply views it, if desired, and then selects the approve or reject button.
-When rejecting the job, a note as for the reason can be optionally added that gets logged as a job message along with the rejecting user name.
+You can also do this in an automated way, at both the job level and piece level, by placing a file to a directory containing pieces and statuses for those pieces to automatically apply them to the job.
+Here’s a sample screen that shows the organization of the proof and approval jobs, based on the internal or external user’s rights.
+This user can see all of the jobs needing approval in one tab, and the specific jobs needing their approval in another.
+To approve or reject the job or record, a user simply views it if desired, and then select the approval or reject button.
+When rejecting the job, a note as for the reason can be optionally added that gets logged as a job message along with the rejected user’s name.
 Approved jobs will continue processing in the workflow.
 This screen shows the approval state of each job and the associated pieces as part of the status tracking.
-Users can filter the list on piece level attributes, including approval, information.
-SOLitrack proof and approvals is a feature available with or without piece level tracking.
-Without piece of or tracking, it allows whole jobs to be viewed, approved or rejected.
-With piece level tracking, it also allows for pieces to be viewed for their status to be changed, and that status can be used by downstream processes to control handling for those pieces.
+Users can filter for the list of piece level attributes, including the approval information.